johnzastrow/johnzastrow.github.io/_posts/2025-05-17-linear-ref-postgis-cont.md

 ## 1. Introduction

 This second part tries to return to reality after I let AI go to town and take my previous post way too far.
 Too many words, too many functions, and a lot of the SQL doesn't work.
 Here I will try to keep it concise and will test all code to ensure it works.
-I'll also clean things up a bit so it's more easily reproduced.
 Though I don't promise to stay away from the AI, I'll just keep it on a shorter leash.

 My first goal is to restate the functional aspects of demonstrating linear referencing in PostGIS using the trails use case.
-So, here is a little recipe, or data equation if you will restated more concisely from part 1.
+So, here is a little recipe restated more concisely from part 1.

 Given two input tables (in a schema called `blog`) produce a single output materialized view (because I haven't touched mv since my days at Tetra Tech) that represents the linear refrencing concept.